History of Lake Wawasee: Recent history

-The 1800s
+19th century

 Prior to Europeans coming to Turkey Lake, it was the tribal lands of Miami Indian chiefs Wawasee and Papakeecha.
 Wawasee was a signatory to the Treaty of Mississinewas and in 1828 was allotted a small village approximately two and one-half miles southeast of Milford and northeast of Waubee Lake where the town of Syracuse is located.
 It also included the eastern shores of Turkey Lake (Lake Wawasee) effectively bisecting the lake in half with the southern half going to his brother.

 Early settlers were homesteaders who earned their livelihoods by hunting, fishing, and trapping; with a little farming.

 White men began coming into the area in the early 1830s and called the lake "Turkey Lake".
 In 1834 the U.S. government deeded the land to the Wabash and Erie Canal; who, in 1875, sold it to Charles R. Ogden.
 Ownership was passed on to "Uncle" Billy Moore in 1877.